AdobeDocs/experience-manager-65.de-DE/help/release-notes/previous-hotfixes-featurepacks.md

 **Adaptive Formulare**

-* Wenn die für die Feldwerte in einem adaptiven Formular durchgeführten Überprüfungen erfolgreich sind, [!DNL AEM Forms] kann das Formulardatenmodell nicht aufrufen (CQ-4325491).
+* If the validations performed on the field values in an adaptive form are successful, [!DNL AEM Forms] fails to invoke the Form Data Model (CQ-4325491).

 * Wenn Sie einem Übersetzungsprojekt ein Sprachwörterbuch hinzufügen und dann das Projekt öffnen, [!DNL AEM Forms] zeigt eine Fehlermeldung an (CQ-4324933):